Bob Sindler: Orange County Commission

 In 1998, rather than seek re-election to the House, Sindler opted to run for District 2 on the Orange County Commission.
 He faced former County Commissioner Tom Dorman, a Republican, and Glennie Mills, a Democrat, in the nonpartisan election.
 The Sentinel endorsed Sindler over Dorman and Mills, citing his "track record of political experience" and his "ability to work with lawmakers in both parties," while noting that his opponents "can't claim the same resume."
 Sindler ended up winning in a landslide, receiving 57% of the vote to Dorman's 29% and Mills' 13%.

 Following Sindler's unopposed re-election in 2002, he was deployed to Afghanistan as an officer in the United States Army Reserve, where he first worked as a veterinary officer before serving as a liaison between the military and Afghan government officials.
 Sindler declined to ask the Governor to appoint a temporary replacement during his service, instead opting to run his office by using his aides as proxies and through email.

 In 2006, Sindler initially announced that he would run once again for the State House in the 38th District, but ultimately withdrew from the race after failing to resign from his County Commission post under Florida's resign-to-run law.

 2016 State Senate campaign

 In 2016, Sindler announced that he would run for the Florida Senate in the 11th District, following incumbent State Senator Geraldine Thompson's decision to run for Congress.
-Sindler faces State Representative Randolph Bracy, environmental activist Chuck O'Neal, and former State Senator Gary Siplin in the Democratic primary.
+Sindler faced State Representative Randolph Bracy, environmental activist Chuck O'Neal, and former State Senator Gary Siplin in the Democratic primary, and placed fourth, receiving 8 percent of the vote.